Sydney Weekend Getaways by the Water

 Where to Stay on the Hawkesbury

 The Villa Boathouse is stunning, both in its location and its styling.
-Located at Berowra Creek and only accessibly by boat, or if the budget stretches by seaplane.
-The property offers state of the art technology, a Mediterranean look and feel with water frontage and a lovely firepit perfect for cool sunsets.
+Located at Berowra Creek and only accessible by boat, or if the budget stretches by seaplane.
+The property offers state-of-the-art technology, a Mediterranean look and feel with water frontage and a lovely firepit perfect for cool sunsets.

 Amaroo Cottage at Bar Point is a self-contained cottage that has featured in the likes of Gourmet Traveller and Harpers Bazaar.
 This three-bedroom waterfront cottage sleeps six and offers a separate studio, so it’s great for a group to share.

 Dangar Island Beach House has direct access to Bradleys Beach and has three double bedrooms and three bathrooms.
 You have use of kayaks for exploring the waterways and when you fancy some time on dry land the house has a lovely verandah overlooking the water, which is perfect for an afternoon nap or a couple of hours escaping into the pages of your book.

 Another favourite on Dangar is the Ferry Masters Cottage which sleeps 8 in 4 bedrooms making it perfect for a family escape.

 Dangar has both a community club and a cafe by the wharf you can visit on foot when hunger strikes.

 - Peats Bite – enjoy a special occasion long lunch

 Public Transport Trains arrive from the city at Hawkesbury River Station in Brooklyn.
 From here there are ferries or boat hire is available.